Merging reflection intensities in xia2 — when a WAVELENGTH is not a wavelength

 Instead, they often use xia2 to co-ordinate the different components of the DIALS pipeline automatically.

-in xia2 and discover that it doesn’t necessarily mean what it says.
+Here, we explore the concept of WAVELENGTH in xia2 and discover that it doesn’t necessarily mean what it says.

 In fact, it turns out simply to be a label denoting a group of sweeps that should be merged together.